 Another way to account for current and potential users is to look at the most popular browsers.
 You can do this either by region — for example just looking at the United States — or by looking at the most popular configurations worldwide.
 For example, according to NetMarketShare, Chrome 60, Safari 10, Android Browser 4, Chrome 59, and Chrome 61 are the most popular mobile browsers right now.
 Testing a number of these popular browsers means you can be sure that you’re targeting the majority of users that will likely land on your website instead of just the people who already have.
 By looking at both your user data and the most popular configurations, you should be able to get a good handle on where you should be testing.

-4. Choose between emulators, simulators, and real devices – Emulators, simulators, and real devices all have their advantages and disadvantages, but ultimately, they all have their unique purposes and use cases.
+5. Choose between emulators, simulators, and real devices – Desktop or mobile emulators, simulators, and real devices all have their advantages and disadvantages, but ultimately, they all have their unique purposes and use cases.
 For the very best mobile test strategy, you should ideally have a mix of emulators, simulators, and real devices.
 This way, you can approach speed, accuracy, and scale at once.

 Using real devices, on the other hand, means that you’re testing the same way your customers are using their devices, so accuracy is spot-on.
 This can be especially important when looking at performance or usability.
 To achieve the precision of real devices, though, you need a real device lab.
 Whether that be a physical device lab you build yourself or one you access remotely in a cloud is up to you, but it does generally require investing in more costly resources.

 6. Make sure your website is truly responsive.